Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Introduction

 \section{Introduction}

-We propose an innovative polarimetry for the $\Or(GeV)$ cosmic photon measurements of their complete polarization including the circular polarization component in \cite{polarimetry}, which is very promising frontier to detect dark matter and probe new physics in our universe in the near future.
-This method is derived from the process of vector meson (primarily $\rho^{0}$) photoproduction from a polarized photon and subsequent pion pair $\pi^{+}\pi^{-}$ decay: $\ga N\rightarrow \rho^{0}N\rightarrow \pi^{+}\pi^{-}N$\footnote[1]{$N$ denotes the nucleon.}.
+In a companion paper \cite{polarimetry} we propose an innovative space-borne polarimetry to measure the complete polarization state of $\mathcal{O}(GeV)$ cosmic photons, including the circular polarization component---a measurement enabled by the model developed here.
+In the near future, this offers a promising new observational signature for dark matter and other physics beyond the Standard Model such as ne sources of \emph{CP} violation in the early universe.
+The polarimetry method is derived from the process of vector meson (primarily $\rho^{0}$) photoproduction on the nucleon $N$ from a polarized photon and subsequent pion pair decay: $\gamma N\rightarrow \rho^{0}N\rightarrow \pi^{+}\pi^{-}N$.
 A comprehensive theoretical description of the cross section and final-state distributions sensitive to the complete photon polarization is thus indispensable to achieve this polarimetry.
-Unfortunately, such a satisfactory and applicable model is still lack.
-In this work we aim at developing an accurate theoretical model of this polarized process for our polarimetry.
+Such a satisfactory and applicable model is, however, still lacking.
+In this work we aim to develop an accurate theoretical model of this polarized process.